MinseokKim0813/Webscraping/README.md

 Category: Environment - 4575.16 USD
 Location: United Kingdom - 4949.88 USD

-## How to Run This Project

-### Prerequisites

-- Python 3.x installed on your system
+## Dependencies

+The project uses the following external libraries, listed in `requirements.txt`:

+- `requests` - For sending HTTP requests to retrieve HTML content from the website.
+- `beautifulsoup4` - For parsing the HTML content and extracting the relevant data.

+To install these dependencies, run:

-- pip package manager to install the required dependencies
+pip install -r requirements.txt

-### Installation

-1. Clone the repository to your local machine

-2. Navigate into the project directory

-3. Set up a virtual environment (optional but recommended)

-4. Install the required dependencies

-### Running the Program
+## Running the Program

-To run the program and analyze the scraped data, use the following command
+To run the program and analyze the scraped data, use the following command:

 python3 main.py